Self Taught Stardew Valley Mechanics to Create My Own Non-Player Character (NPC) Mod

 Level Design: Used Stardew Valley’s pre-existing tile sets to create new maps for the game to host this new character and story.

-After making version 1.0.0 of the mod, I was happy with it for the time being.
-However, as time went on, I began to look back at it and thought “there are so many things I could have done better.”
-And so, in 2021, I decided to revisit the mod and give it a major overhaul using the skills I acquired in the time since the mod was wrapped up.
+With version 1.0.0, initially I was quite content.
+However, as time went on, I began to think “there are so many things I could have done better.”
+So in 2021, I decided to revisit my mod and give it a major overhaul using the additional skills I had practiced and mastered in the time since.
 Version 2.0.0 features completely revamped and wholly original portrait art, improved sprite work, additional dialogue and events, and a brand-new map area to explore.
-It also fixed a few notable bugs from the original version – namely compatibility issues with Mac computers.
+It also fixed a few notable bugs from my original version, namely compatibility issues with Mac computers.
 While version 2.0.0 is currently still in testing, it is a vast improvement over the original, and I feel I will be proud of this version for years to come.